lbl-srg/obc/specification/source/specification.rst

 * 18.8 Annotations for Version Handling

-[For CDL, annotations are primarily used for graphical layout of blocks, their connections and of input signal and output signal connectors, and to declare vendor annotation (Sec.
+[For CDL, annotations are primarily used to graphically visualize block layouts, graphically visualize input and output signal connections, and declare vendor annotation (Sec.
 18.1 in Modelica 3.3 Specification).]

 Composite blocks